pingswept/design-for-fab/content/logistics/projects.md

 ### Trials / due dates

-* Tuesday, April 19, 10:30 AM: show the class a drawing of your vehicle.
+* Monday, April 7, 10:30 AM: Informal design review: show the class a drawing of your vehicle.
-* Thursday, April 28, 10:30 AM: preliminary trials on the course.
+* Wednesday, April 23, 10:30 AM: preliminary trials on the course during class.
 This is mandatory.
-* May 2, high noon: final trials on the course.
+* Friday, May 2, high noon: final trials on the course.
 Your friends and family are welcome to attend.

 # P5: Element of a 22-piece kinetic art installation